amueller69/Law-School-Notes/Fall-2018/Contracts/12-Nonperformance_Consequences.md

   * Significant from partial breach in two ways:
     1. Partial breach does not discharge non-failing party
     1. Total breach allows injured party to recover both actual and future damages arising out of breach
   * Different from material breach insofar as material breach only suspends one's duty to perform.
-When material becomes total in §242, party is discharged from performing.
+When material becomes total in §242, party is discharged from performing

-* Restatement (Second)
+### Rules - Material Breach

-  * §234 - Order of Performance
+* **R2d § 234 - Order of Performance**
   * Performances that can be rendered at the same time are due simultaneously unless otherwise prescribed in contract
-  * §235 - Performance, Breach, and Discharge
+* **R2d § 235 - Performance, Breach, and Discharge**
   * Full performance of duty under contract discharges duty
   * When performance of duty under contract is due, any non-performance is a breach
-  * §237 - Effect on Other Party's Duties of a Failure to Render Performance
+* **R2d § 237 - Effect on Other Party's Duties of a Failure to Render Performance**
   * It is a condition of each party's remaining duties to render performance that there be no **material** failure by the other party to render performance at an earlier time
     * Comment a - Material failure to perform suspends, at least temporarily, other party's duty and discharges it can no longer occur
-    * §241 - Determining Material Failure
+* **R2d §241 - Determining Material Failure**
   * Following circumstances are significant in determining whether failure to render performance is material:
     1. Extent to which the injured party will be deprived of expected benefit
     1. Extent to which injured party can be adequately compensated for deprived benefit
     1. Extent to which party failing to perform will suffer forfeiture
     1. Likelihood party failing to perform will cure failure in light of circumstances
     1. Extent to which party failing to perform comports with standards of good faith and fair dealing
-    * §242 - Determining Discharge of Duties
+* **R2d §242 - Determining Discharge of Duties**
   * Following factors relevant in determining whether material failure discharges remaining duties:
     1. Those stated in §241
     1. Extent to which delay would prevent injured party from making substitute arrangements
     1. Extent to which extent to which agreement provides for performance without delay (time is of the essence clause)
-* UCC
-  * §2-601 - Buyer's Rights (Perfect Tender Rule)
+* **UCC § 2-601 - Buyer's Rights (Perfect Tender Rule)**
   * Buyer can reject goods if they or the tender of delivery fail in any respect to conform to contract, regardless of how material
     * If choose to accept, this decision is final if seller knows of acceptance
-  * §2-601 - Rightful Rejection
+* **UCC § 2-601 - Rightful Rejection**
   * Rejection of goods must be within a reasonable time after their delivery or tender.
 It is ineffective unless buyer notifies seller
-  * §2-508 - Revocation of Acceptance
+* **UCC § 2-508 - Revocation of Acceptance**
   * Buyer can revoke acceptance of goods whose non-conformity substantially impairs its value if it was accepted on the assumption that the non-conformity would be cured and wasn't or if non-conformity wasn't discovered either by difficulty or seller's assurance
   * Must occur within reasonable time after buyer gains grounds to revoke
-  * §2-508 - Cure of Improper Tender
+* **UCC § 2-508 - Cure of Improper Tender**
   * Seller can cure goods rejected for non-conformance my notifying buyer and doing so within period for which performance is allowed
   * Seller can have further reasonable time to substitute conforming tender if they had grounds to believe original tender was acceptable and notification is given to buyer

 ### *Jacob & Youngs, Inc. v.
 Kent*